Deciding whether or not to downsize can be really difficult, especially if you’ll be leaving a much-loved family home.

 If, for example, you are selling your home to free up capital to repay an interest-only mortgage, you might want to think about remortgaging to a retirement interest-only mortgage (RIO).
 This type of mortgage is typically aimed at borrowers in their 50s and 60s who are approaching retirement.
 They are usually easier to qualify for than standard interest-only mortgage deals, which typically come with age restrictions for when the debt must be repaid.

 RIO mortgages enable you to carry on making interest payments indefinitely, with the loan paid back only when you die or sell the house.
 By contrast, a standard interest only mortgage finishes on a specific date and you must repay the capital you owe on this date.
-Find out more about how retirement interest-only mortgages work.
-If you’re not sure which mortgage deals you’ll be eligible for, or what age you can borrow up to, mortgage brokers such as Fluent Mortgages can research the various options that may be available to you on your behalf.
+Find out more in our guide How retirement interest-only mortgages work.

 Another option you may want to consider is equity release, which as the name suggests, enables you to unlock some of your property wealth, while continuing to live in your home.